erin-rtfm/doc-templates/README - Documentation Development.md

 You can find more commit message best practices [here](https://chris.beams.io/posts/git-commit/).

 # Readme Template License
-Documentation development Readme customized from Documentation Readme template by [Erin Grace](https://readthefriendlymanual.com/).
+This Readme was created with the Documentation Readme template by [Erin Grace](https://readthefriendlymanual.com/).
 CC BY-SA 4.0